-We have so much stuff that even in our in our average 2,500 square foot homes, we often feel we cannot fit everything within this space.
+We have so much stuff that even in our average 2,500 square foot homes, we often feel we cannot fit everything within this space.
 Sometimes, we even justify the need to pay for and rent extra storage units!
-Good news though – with the rise of the shared economy, hopefully, this situation will change soon.
+Good news though – there are so many new companies popping up that are part of this “sharing economy” that hopefully this situation will change soon.

 No longer will you feel the need to own everything that you might have to use occasionally.
 After all, I think most people would agree that it’s not owning something that is the goal.
 The goal is simply to have access to the things that you need when you need them.

 With this mindset, let’s come together to join (and support) the sharing economy companies.
 These are the companies pioneering the new way of living.
 The larger the network, the more options companies will be able to offer, and the lower the shared prices.

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase or sign up for a program, I may earn a commission.
 This is at no additional cost to you.

 Fashion / Stylish Clothes for Rent

 Renting Outfits for Special Occasions

 When I attend fancy events (i.e., galas, charity events, parties) or memorable celebration (weddings, graduations), I want to look chic.
 I want an outfit that matches the occasion for formality, color scheme, season, and my style.
 And I don’t want to keep having to wear my one fancy dress to each one of my friends’ weddings.
 Instead of purchasing cheaper dresses for each occasion, a brilliant alternative is to rent individually for each event.
 We can do so by utilizing and supporting the growing set of sharing economy companies including: